Thure Riefenstein: Career

-Mr. Riefenstein also starred in the European action drama mini-series Crusaders (Dir.: Dominique Othenin-Girard) with Armin Mueller-Stahl and Franco Nero, the successful feature comedy 666: In Bed with the Devil (Dir.: Rainer Matsutani), the Canadian film Criminal Instinct (Dir.: Brad Turner) with Victor Garber or in the science fiction feature Ainoa (Dir.: Marko Kalantari).
+He also starred in the European action drama mini-series The Crusaders, with Armin Mueller-Stahl and Franco Nero, the successful feature comedy 666: In Bed with the Devil, the Canadian film Criminal Instinct with Victor Garber or in the science fiction feature Ainoa.

-Riefenstein is a trained theater actor and has performed theater-plays such as Shakespeare's Pericles, Brecht's Life of Galileo, Walter Jens's The Downfall, Ariane Mnouchkine's Mephisto and also in musicals such as Linie 1 or the revue The Blue Angel where he played with Ute Lemper at the Berlin Broadway theater Theater des Westens and the Hamburger Schauspielhaus.
+Riefenstein is a trained theater actor and has performed theatrical plays such as Shakespeare's Pericles, Brecht's Life of Galileo, Walter Jens's The Downfall, Ariane Mnouchkine's Mephisto and also in musicals such as Linie 1 or the revue The Blue Angel where he played with Ute Lemper at the Theater des Westens in Berlin and the Hamburger Schauspielhaus.
 The legendary show was directed by European theater icons Peter Zadek and Jérôme Savary.
-Riefenstein also worked with Bertolt Brechts former assistant Peter Palitzsch on Pericles at the Berliner Ensemble and with Vlad Mugur on Carlo Goldoni's The Liar.
-His latest theatre work was in Captains Greedys Carnival (2018), a production of Tim Robbins Actors Gang.
+Riefenstein also worked with Bertolt Brecht's former assistant Peter Palitzsch on Pericles at the Berliner Ensemble and with Vlad Mugur on Carlo Goldoni's The Liar.
+His latest theatre work was in Captain Greedy's Carnival (2018), a production of Tim Robbins' Actors Gang.

-He lived in London to practice in fringe theatre and in New York to work with Kristin Linklater.
-His American debut was in the New Yorker production of Jean Genet's The Maids for the Berkshire Theatre Festival.
-In Los Angeles he studied acting at the ACI based on Lee Strasberg's and Sandford Meisner’s working techniques and worked with several coaches such as Doug Warhit, Sam Christensen, Bruce Davison or Michelle Danner.
-He trained in the Actors Gang, Culver City with Cynthia Ettinger and Tim Robbins were he worked as an associate member for a year.
+He lived in London to practice working in fringe theatre and in New York to work with Kristin Linklater.
+His American debut was in the New York production of Jean Genet's The Maids for the Berkshire Theatre Festival.
+In Los Angeles, he studied acting at the ACI based on Lee Strasberg's and Sandford Meisner's working techniques and worked with several coaches such as Doug Warhit, Sam Christensen, Bruce Davison and Michelle Danner.
+He trained at the Actors Gang in Culver City with Cynthia Ettinger and Tim Robbins, where he worked as an associate member for a year.

-Riefenstein also is an established Voice Over Actor and works as director, producer and writer for film.
+Riefenstein is also a director, producer and writer for the movie industry.

+His voice over work includes Call of Duty: Black Ops Cold War and the Wolfenstein sequels The New Collossus and The New Order.

-He is married to Patricia Lueger (maiden name) and has a son named Paris Aaron Lazar Riefenstein (b.
-2003).
+He is married to author Patricia Lueger and has a son named Paris Aaron Lazar Riefenstein born in 2003.